FaizAhemad/AngularJS-App/README.md

 # ![Angular 1.5+ ES6 & Component API Example App](project-logo.png)

+USe Node v 10.0.0 otherwise it will throw an error primodels not defined

 > Example Angular 1.5+ (ES6 + Components) codebase that adheres to the [RealWorld](https://github.com/gothinkster/realworld-example-apps) spec and API.

 View the **[demo application](https://angularjs.realworld.io)** or **[learn how to build the application from scratch](https://thinkster.io/angularjs-es6-tutorial)**!